micmejia/bible-dump/NKJV/1 Chronicles/1 Chr 6.md

 To the sons of Merari, throughout their families, _they gave_ twelve cities from the tribe of Reuben, from the tribe of Gad, and from the tribe of Zebulun.

 ###### 64
-So the children of Israel gave _these_ cities with their [^w]common-lands to the Levites.
+So the children of Israel gave _these_ cities with their common-lands to the Levites.

 ###### 65
 And they gave by lot from the tribe of the children of Judah, from the tribe of the children of Simeon, and from the tribe of the children of Benjamin these cities which are called by _their_ names.